carolinecolijn/distancing-impact-covid19/README.md

-# Model and preprint estimating impact of physical distancing measures
+# Estimating the impact of physical distancing measures in British Columbia